This is the current Constitution. One may wish to visit the [[2013 Constitution]] or [[2012 Constitution]] to see what’s changed.

 ==== B. Minutes ====

-– A Secretary will be elected to the Central Committee.
-The Secretary will take minutes of all meetings.
+– A The Central Committee will take minutes of all meetings.
 The body must approve the minutes of the prior meeting at the beginning of every current meeting.
 Minutes will be made available to all members.

 ==== C. Voting procedures ====

 – Any vote by the General Assembly will pass with 50% + 1 of votes cast.
 If a member does not wish to vote they may abstain.

 – At this time the General Assembly does not require any quorum; however, the General Assembly is empowered to create a quorum as necessary.